Nets-mobile-acceptance/Netaxept-iOS-SDK/ReactNative/README.md

 #React Native iOS Integration Guide

+This is a reference source code of an application (under MIT license) using the SDK, provided for demo purpose!

 This guide is intended to help you integrate PiA - Netaxept iOS SDK within your React Native project fast and easy.

 ## Pre-requisites